Migz371/Python-Record-Management-Activity-using-list/README.md

-# Python-Record-Management-Activity-using-list
+Python Record list where you can Add,Edit,Delete,View items by the use of list

-Activity that can be used for future reference
+This is only an activity to refresh programming skill and be used for future references